-Profile score / indicator 1 2 3 Conservation Status Unstable Degraded Stable Optimal Processing State Unprocessed Sorted Fully Processed Орина , Storage Containers Substandard Musem-quality containers Tudy Processed Arrangement Not arranged Needs improvement Fully arranged · Identification Not identified Identified to gross level Identified to useful level Identified to account date of the Inventory Not inventoried Full inventory of some lots Collection-level inventory Identified to accepted standard Lot-level inventory Identified by expert Full inventory These grades were o onsidered "acceptable" and tover inventory run inventory permanent records of the historic flora and fauna.
+Profile score / indicator 1 2 3 4 5 Conservation Status Unstable Degraded Stable Optimal Processing State Unprocessed Sorted Fully Processed Storage Containers Substandard Musem-quality containers Arrangement Not arranged Needs improvement Fully arranged Identification Not identified Identified to gross level Identified to useful level Identified to accepted standard Identified by expert Inventory Not inventoried Full inventory of some lots Collection-level inventory Lot-level inventory Full inventory 1 These grades were considered "acceptable"

+permanent records of the historic flora and fauna.
 To that end, the INHS maintains a diversity of natural history collections: fungi, plant, annelid, mollusk, crustacean, insect (and other arthropods), fish, reptile, bird, and mammal collections (geological and anthropological collections are the purview of the Illinois Geological Survey and Illinois State Museum, respectively).

 Over the past several years, the Collections Resources Committee at the INHS developed a profiling system applicable and comparable across all of its collections.
 The assessments made possible by this profiling will permit 1) collection managers to quantify the relative health of various parts of their charges and develop informed priorities, 2) administrators to evaluate the relative needs and funding levels for the separate collections, and 3) a more persuasive argument to external funding agencies.
-The INHS collection profiling system is described herein, a FileMaker Pro® database for easy profiling data capture and analysis is described and offered to readers, and the usefulness of profiling is shown in comparing the INHS insect and mollusk collections.
+The INHS collection profiling system is described herein, a FileMaker Pro[®] database for easy profiling data capture and analysis is described and offered to readers, and the usefulness of profiling is shown in comparing the INHS insect and mollusk collections.